 In addition to the rating itself, each rating agency publishes an outlook on the rating.
 Outlooks are either "Positive", "Stable" or "Negative."
 A "Positive" outlook indicates a possible upgrade in the rating may occur; a "Negative" outlook indicates that a possible rating downgrade may occur; and a "Stable" outlook indicates that neither an upgrade nor a downgrade is anticipated.
-During Fiscal Year 2018-19, Moody's initially put the District's ratings on Negative and then revised their Outlook to Stable in conjunction with their GO and COPs downgrades.
-In addition, in conjunction with S&P's GO and COPs rating downgrade, they revised their Outlook to Negative.
-Both Fitch1 and KBRA maintain Stable ratings on the District's GO bonds.
-We note that Fitch assigned a Negative Outlook to the District's IDR in Fiscal Year 2018-19.
+During Fiscal Year 2019-20, there were no changes to the District's Outlooks which were Stable from Moody's and KBRA and Negative by Fitch and S&P.

 Recognizing the importance of high quality ratings, the Board of Education adopted a Budget and Finance Policy that, among other things, establishes a minimum 5% General Fund reserve effective July 1, 2005.
 In November 2013, the District adopted an updated Budget and Finance Policy that establishes a formula that calculates annual contributions to an Other-Post-Employment Benefit (OPEB) trust when the balances in the General Fund exceed the 5% minimum reserve threshold, subject to Board approval.
-A history of the District's General Obligation Bond and COPs ratings is presented in Appendix 3.